rs112299/openai-api-example/README.md

 # prompt-engineering-example-open-ai
-Basic Example to work with Open AI
+Basic Example to work with Open AI API